Asqatasun/Asqatasun/docs/userdoc-scenario-audit-advanced.md

 ![](Images/screenshot_20150309_TANAGURU_SCENARIO_step_M_EXTENDED_added_steps.png)

-If sent as is in Tanaguru, the result of the scenario won't show the "third page" (precisely the detail of the path shown by the Javascript button *View Details*).
+If sent as is in Asqatasun, the result of the scenario won't show the "third page" (precisely the detail of the path shown by the Javascript button *View Details*).
 We have to add a `storeCurrentUrl` command at the end of the scenario.